Is Botox Right For Me and My Migraine?

 How did physicians find that Botox could assist your aging (and aching) head?

 A "serendipitous discovery" was made in the 1990s when LA-based cosmetic surgeon, Dr. William Binder, started noticing patients who de-wrinkled with Botox were also walking away with less headache pain.
 Botox was officially FDA-approved for chronic migraine (i.e., headaches that occur more than 15 days monthly) in 2010.

 "Who would have thought that it turned out to be our best migraine prevention treatment with probably the least amount of side effects and the highest rate of effectiveness?" says Chicago-based headache expert Dr. Larry Robbins,"It works in about 60% of people -- which doesn't sound great, but in comparison to other headache drugs, it's twice as effective."

 “After the FDA approval of Botox for chronic migraine in 2010, I went from treating three patients a year to three patients a day,” adds Dr. Emily Rubenstein Engel, Associate Director of the Dalessio Headache Center at Scripps in San Diego.
-“It’s really a great treatment; you could say it’s as if we’ve found The Holy Grail of headache medicine,” she says.
+“It’s really a great treatment.”

 What is Botox and is it safe?